Theory of orientation averaging in X-ray spectroscopies: understanding polarization dependence in a Cartesian tensor approach: Model description and mathematical background

 Whereas for a single crystal one must explicitly sum the contributions from all symmetry-equivalent sites of the absorbing atom, in a powder these contributions are automatically included by the rotational averaging.
-Indeed, the isotropic components associated with two symmetry-related sites connected by a point-group operation $g$ are identical:
+Indeed, the isotropic components associated with two symmetry-related sites connected by rotation $g$ are identical.
+As a consequence of the invariance property of the Haar integral:

-where $\sigma^{(g)}$ is the result of applying the symmetry operation $g$ to the transition tensors.
+where $\sigma^{(\mathbf{Rg})}$ is the result of applying $g$ to the transition tensors.
 Thus, once the transition tensor is constructed for the minimal set of sites that generate all others via real-space symmetry operations, no additional accounting for symmetry-equivalent atomic positions is required in the powder average.
-For samples containing non-equivalent atomic sites, the orientational averages must be evaluated separately for each site and subsequently summed.
+For samples containing non-equivalent atomic sites (in the sense of this work, including those related by improper symmetry operations), the orientational averages must be evaluated separately for each site and subsequently summed.

 Direct evaluation of the integral in Eq.~\ref{eq:powderAverage} is generally impractical because the number of terms grows rapidly with the tensor rank.
 A more tractable strategy is to exploit combinatorial methods.
 In particular, it is known that the rotational average of any even-rank Cartesian tensor over SO(3) can be written as a linear combination of products of Kronecker deltas, with coefficients determined solely by combinatorial factors \cite{Rashid_Linear_2011, Ee_Combinatorics_2017}.